unframework/s3-password-agent/README.md

 - content whitelist (see below): `CONTENT`
 - Auth0 settings: `AUTH0_DOMAIN`, `AUTH0_CLIENT_ID`, `AUTH0_CLIENT_SECRET`
 - CORS origin (only if using pre-login): `CORS_ORIGIN`

+Your deployed password agent server will be accessible under a web URL that looks something like `https://abc123.herokuapp.com/` (any domain name works fine).
+Make note of it for later.

 All downloads have to match a content whitelist.
 It is a list of one or more full file paths relative to S3 bucket root.
 File patterns (globs) are also allowed (e.g. `test-*.pdf` matches `test-1.pdf` and `**` matches every file in the bucket).
 Simplest way to define it is to set the `CONTENT` env var as a comma- or space-separated list: